top of page

 Team - The External Domain of Change

-To influence the team’s behavior, you need a framework.
-If you don’t know your framework, your unconscious has made one up and you’re using it without conscious attention.
-You will be more effective if you use it consciously.
+To influence team behavior, you need a framework.
+If you don’t know your framework, your unconscious has made one up, and you’re using it without conscious attention.
+I use People, Process, and Technology as pillars that can be leveraged by Structures, Policies, and Metrics.

 The Next Step Toward Change